waldhacker/pseudify-page/src/documentation/docs/usage.md

 If for some reason you want to change this behaviour, you can define the option `scope`.
 With this option you can instruct pseudify to create different pseudonyms per `scope` for the same input data.

+#### Empty all column records

+If this option is activated, all records in this column are set to the default value of the column during pseudonymization.
+In this case, all encodings and meanings have no function and are ignored.

 #### Column description

 The description of the column.